-It is welcome that the Covid Financial Recovery Strategy approved by Cabinet in May 2020 has provided a robust plan for the Council's response.
-A system of monthly expenditure claims and quarterly income loss claims was established which provided the core of the financial aid to Local Authorities.
-By the end of the financial year direct financial help received from WG through this mechanism amounted to £23.2m which is a testament to the value of partnership working between Local Authorities and WG.
+It is welcome that the Covid Financial Recovery Strategy of working in partnership with WG has provided a robust basis for the Council's continued response during 2021/22.
+By the end of the financial year direct financial help received from WG will have exceeded £15m which is a testament to the value of partnership working between Local Authorities and WG.
 It also means that the Council is in a healthy position to face the financial challenges that undoubtedly lie ahead.